How to Choose a Piano

 2. Educate Yourself!

 With the advantages that the Internet provides, everyone today can begin to educate themselves without leaving their chair.
 Start by investigating Brand Names and Manufacturers.
 Unlike the old days where a classic Steinway once set the bar for elegance, today there is a Renaissance in pianos.
-European piano manufacturers like Fazioli, Bluethner, Sauter, and Petrof have exceeded expectations in performance, design, and distinction.
+European piano manufacturers like Bluthner, Sauter, and Petrof have exceeded expectations in performance, design, and distinction.
 No longer is the cookie-cutter brown baby grand in demand, but a whole new smorgasbord of colors, designs, woods, sizes and décor is available.
 In the long run, you will be able to make a much smarter choice of the best pianos to buy if you learn the basics: a classical piano versus a modern piano versus an art case piano.
 An upright versus a baby grand versus a concert grand.
 A player piano versus a digital piano versus a standard.
 You will find the adventure thrilling to see that a whole new world exists in the realm of pianos, and familiarizing yourself with it is not only fun, but it can serve you well in a final and wise choice.

 3. Get out and about